 Hands-On Data Visualization: Interactive Storytelling from Spreadsheets to Code (O’Reilly), co-authored with Jack Dougherty.
 Available open-access in English, and translated into Korean and Traditional Chinese.

-Since 2022, all royalties (currently over $3,000) have been donated to humanitarian relief efforts in Ukraine, including Save Life in Ukraine, the Ukraine Humanitarian Appeal and The HALO Trust.
+Since 2022, all royalties (currently over $5,000) have been donated to humanitarian relief efforts in Ukraine, most recently to The HALO Trust.

 Hands-On Data Visualization book cover